EpsilonSolutions/netscaler-command-reference/docs/ca/ca-policy/ca-policy.md

 <b>bindPolicyType</b>

 <b>comment</b>
-Information about the content adaptation policy.
+Information about the content accelerator policy.

 <b>logAction</b>
 Name of messagelog action to use when a request matches this policy.